-Aybasti (Grk: Αϊμπαστί) is a town (and also a region) of northern Turkey (Pontus) that is identified with ancient Epasa (Grk: Έπασα).
+Aybasti (Grk: Αϊμπαστί) is a town and region in northern Turkey that is identified with ancient Epasa (Grk: Έπασα).
+It is located approximately 70km SW of Ordu.
 The region is rich in archaeological findings and historical monuments, such as the church Karatzali (Karacali Kilisesi) and the ruins of the baths Safalik (Sefalik) in the village of the same name.
 Anthony Bryer states that Bartae is identified as Aybasti.

 The Greek villages of the Aybasti region are as follows: